 The First Students

 When the first class arrived, the Harvey Mudd College campus consisted of one (almost) completed dorm and borrowed classrooms and equipment.
 During the early years, most faculty members readily took on administrative responsibilities in addition to their teaching jobs.
 Some classes were even held in the homes of faculty and staff.

 In June 1959, the College held its first commencement ceremony graduating Stuart Black and Peter Loeb, who both transferred to Harvey Mudd their junior years.
 Because of the diminutive size of the graduating class, the ceremony drew national attention and was televised.
 Both graduates later became university professors.

 Progress and Success

 Slowly, classrooms and dorms were built, and students began to fill them.
 By 1965, 284 students were enrolled in classes and faculty numbered 43.
 Harvey Mudd celebrated its 60th anniversary in 2015, with student enrollment at 812 and climbing.

 In 1976, D. Kenneth Baker became the second president of Harvey Mudd College, followed by Henry E. Riggs in 1988, Jon C. Strauss in 1997 and Maria M. Klawe in 2006.
-Today, about 800 extraordinary students are enrolled at Harvey Mudd College, learning through rigorous and challenging educational experiences from a highly committed faculty.
+Today, 880 extraordinary students are enrolled at Harvey Mudd College, learning through rigorous and challenging educational experiences from a highly committed faculty.
 Recently, the Western Association of Schools and Colleges reaffirmed the institutional accreditation for the College.
 In their final report, the WASC team wrote, “Harvey Mudd is characterized by excellence and success, and is widely regarded as among the nation’s best undergraduate science and engineering colleges.”

 The Harvey Mudd College Seal